databases-anko-kotlin

 get() = MySqlHelper.getInstance(applicationContext)

-We create a small singleton that will save the instance of the helper, in a synchronized way so that different threads can not generate more than one instance.
+We create a small singleton that will save the instance of the helper, in a synchronized way so that different threads cannot generate more than one instance.

 In addition, we create an extension property for the context, so that any class that requires Context can access the database directly.